MehdiMni/islambot/Tafsir.md

 7. `qurtubi` - the tafsir of Abu Abdullāh al-Qurṭubī (d.
 671 AH) entitled *al-Jami li-Akham al-Qurʾān wa mubayyin li ma taddamanahu min al-Sunnah wa ayi al-Furqān*.
 It has  a particular emphasis on legal judgements derived from verses of the Qurʾān.
 8. `baydawi` - the tafsir of Nasir al-Din al-Baydawi (d.
 685 AH), entitled *Anwar al-Tanzīl wa-Asrar al-Ta'wīl*, is one of the most popular classical commentaries.
 9. `mawardi` - the tafsir of al-Mawardi (d.
 448 AH) entitled *al-Nukat wal 'Uyūn*.
 10. `maturidi` - the tafsir of Abū Manṣūr al-Māturīdī (d.
-333 AH), one of most celebrated Sunni theologians, which focuses on *ta'wīl*, or figurative interpretation of the Qurʾān.
+333 AH), one of most celebrated Sunni theologians.
 It is entitled *Ta'wilat Ahl al-Sunnah*
 11. `duralmanthur` - *Dur al-Manthur*, the tafsir of the aforementioned Jalāl ad-Dīn as-Suyūtī.
 12. `nasafi` - the tafsir of Abū al-Barakat ʿAbd Allāh b.
 Aḥmad al-Nasafī (d.
 710 AH) is an early abridgement of the combined works of al-Baydawi and al-Zamakhshari, with an emphasis on defending the Ḥanafī school.
 13. `samarqandi` - the tafsir of the Hanafite jurist Abū al-Layth al-Samarqandī (d.
 373 AH).